ResearchRepository2023/complexity_metric/README.md

-# Research Dataset for the paper: Towards a developer-centric code understandability metric
+# Research Dataset for developing data-driven developer-centric software complexity metrics

 ## Overview
 This repository contains datasets and preprocessing steps used in our research on analyzing EEG and eye tracking data for code comprehension tasks.
-We conducted experiments with 20 participants, each performing 4 code tasks chosen randomly in 4 runs.
+We conducted experiments with 36 participants, each performing 4 code tasks chosen randomly in 4 runs.
 The datasets are structured for reproducibility and further analysis.

 ## Datasets
 We have three important datasets in this experiment: